WGLab/LinkedSV/README.md

 5. [BEDTools](https://bedtools.readthedocs.io/en/latest/)

+6. perl.
+A recent version should work.
+If you have issues with perl, please submit an issue in the [issue page](https://github.com/WGLab/LinkedSV/issues).

 ### <a name="Compilation"></a> Compilation

-If the above tools and packages are avaiable, you can use the following command to download and compile LinkedSV:
+If the above tools and packages are available, you can use the following command to download and compile LinkedSV:

 ```
 git clone https://github.com/WGLab/LinkedSV.git